LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 built-in methods for inspecting object operators and predicates that are within scope from where we are making the call:
-:ref:`methods_current_op_3`, which returns operator specifications, :ref:`methods_predicate_property_2`,
-which returns predicate properties, and :ref:`methods_current_predicate_1`, which enables us to query about predicate definitions.
+:ref:`methods_current_op_3`, which returns operator specifications, :ref:`methods_predicate_property_2`, which returns predicate properties, and :ref:`methods_current_predicate_1`, which enables us to query about user-defined predicate definitions.
 See below for a more detailed description of these methods.

 .. _predicates_parsing: